History of Asmara: Repression by the British forces

 An Eritrean delegation to the UN General Assembly in 1952 noted that the ideas presented there regarding Eritreans future strongly suggested that Eritrea be given to the US-backed Ethiopia.
 Haile Selassie had already spent a lot of energy on building a positive relationship with the United States.
 In 1950, he had sent members of his own security service to support U.S. troops in the Korean War, and in the same year had signed a contract that would allow the U.S. to build a strategically-located military command center in Eritrea.
 The United States itself did not recognize Eritrea as a sovereign nation, instead saw it for its strategic value: “From the point of view of justice, the opinions of the Eritrean people must receive consideration.
 Nevertheless, the strategic interests of the United States in the Red Sea basin and considerations of security and world peace make it necessary that the country has to be linked with our ally, Ethiopia.”
-Finally, the Ethiopian's wishes were fulfilled, and Eritrea became an Ethiopian province.
+Finally, the Ethiopians' wishes were fulfilled, and Eritrea became an Ethiopian province.